-A WAF or Web Application Firewall helps protect web applications by filtering and monitoring HTTP traffic between a web application and the Internet.
+A WAF or web application firewall helps protect web applications by filtering and monitoring HTTP traffic between a web application and the Internet.
 It typically protects web applications from attacks such as cross-site forgery, cross-site-scripting (XSS), file inclusion, and SQL injection, among others.
-A WAF is a protocol layer 7 defense (in the OSI model), and is not designed to defend against all types of attacks.
-This method of attack mitigation is usually part of a suite of tools which together create a holistic defense against a range of attack vectors.

 A WAF operates through a set of rules often called policies.
 These policies aim to protect against vulnerabilities in the application by filtering out malicious traffic.
 The value of a WAF comes in part from the speed and ease with which policy modification can be implemented, allowing for faster response to varying attack vectors; during a DDoS attack, rate limiting can be quickly implemented by modifying WAF policies.

-A WAF that operates based on a blacklist (negative security model) protects against known attacks.
-Think of a blacklist WAF as a club bouncer instructed to deny admittance to guests who don’t meet the dress code.
-Conversely, a WAF based on a whitelist (positive security model) only admits traffic that has been pre-approved.
+A WAF that operates based on a blocklist (negative security model) protects against known attacks.
+Think of a blocklist WAF as a club bouncer instructed to deny admittance to guests who don’t meet the dress code.
+Conversely, a WAF based on an allowlist (positive security model) only admits traffic that has been pre-approved.
 This is like the bouncer at an exclusive party, he or she only admits people who are on the list.
-Both blacklists and whitelists have their advantages and drawbacks, which is why many WAFs offer a hybrid security model, which implements both.
+Both blocklists and allowlists have their advantages and drawbacks, which is why many WAFs offer a hybrid security model, which implements both.